 Superannuation

 There’s a lot to consider with your superannuation.
-We tend to set up our super when we start working.
-Then we forget about it until we start to approach our retirement and wonder why we didn’t take more notice.
+Everyone sets up super when we start working, then forget about it until we start to approach our retirement and wonder why we didn’t take more notice.
 We recommend that you get professional advice from a financial advisor before making changes.
-If you haven’t thought about your super for a while check out what fees you are paying.
+If you haven’t thought about your super for a while, check out what fees you are paying.
 There are huge variances between companies.

 Home phone and internet

 How many of us still have a home phone that we never answer?
-I have mine attached to an answering machine that allows me to filter out all of the sales calls and scams that come my way.
-The only people who ring it are my Mum and mother in law!
-My home internet is included as part of the package.
-This gets a lot more use, particularly as my children grow older and we’re all on different devices.
-If you have a home phone and internet package and only ever use your mobile you could consider changing your plan.
+Is it attached to an answering machine that allows you to filter out all of the sales calls and scams?
+Is your home internet included as part of the package?
+This gets a lot more use, particularly as our children get older and we’re all on different devices.
+If you have a home phone and internet package and only ever use your mobile, you could consider changing your plan.

 Life insurance, total permanent disability insurance, and income protection

-I have my insurances through my super provider and after doing some research I think I’m onto a winner here.
-While looking at this it has made me reconsider the amount my husband and I are insured for.
-Not just in terms of raising insured amounts but also to reduce them as the amount of our mortgage and debt decreases.
+Do you have insurance through your super provider?
+While looking at this, consider the amount you’re insured for.
+Not just in terms of insured amounts, but also to reduce them as the amount of our mortgage and debt decreases.

-I’d recommend talking to a financial advisor or doing some investigation yourself to see if you’re getting value for money and have under or over-insured yourself.
+We recommend talking to a financial advisor or doing some investigation yourself to see if you’re getting value for money and have under- or over-insured yourself.

-This has been a great exercise in saving some money for our team.
+We hope this has inspired you to get started.
 We haven’t looked at everything, many of us will have caravan insurance, boat insurance, landlord insurance, credit card debt, and personal loans.
 The list is long.

 My mother always said, “Don’t put off until tomorrow what you can do today.”
 This is great advice and I wished I’d listened sooner.

-Recently, I finally got around to arranging Wills, Power of Attorney, and Enduring Guardianship.
-Another job on that long list that I never found the time for.
-Knowing my family will not have to worry if the worst were to happen has given me even greater peace of mind.
-If you’re in the same boat, have a read of this article on why you need your Will sorted: Do I need a Will?
+Make sure you have Wills, Power of Attorney, and Enduring Guardianship in place for your loved ones.
+Another job on that long list we never have time for.
+Knowing your family will not have to worry if the worst were to happen will give you even greater peace of mind.
+Get started here: Do I need a Will?
 You need to read this first!